sarah-blazic/terraform-panos-policy-as-code/modules/security-profiles/README.md

 Usage
 ---
 1. Create a JSON/YAML file to config one or more security profile.
-Please note that the file(s) must adhere to its respective schema.
+Please note that the file(s) must adhere to its respective schema located in the validate folder.

 Below is an example of a JSON file to create a File-Blocking security profile.
 ```json